hbhatt687/MazeRunner/README.md

 Windows:

-Open up cmd by clicking on Start and search ‘cmd’.
+1. Open up cmd by clicking on Start and search ‘cmd’.

-Once cmd is open, find what folder the java file is in.
+2. Once cmd is open, find what folder the java file is in.

-When found type the location like the example:
+3. When found type the location like the example:

 	`cd C:\Users\Username\Downloads\`

-Then type:
+4. Then type:

 	`javac Maze.java`

-and then:
+5. and then:

 	`java Maze`

 The program should pop up as a window.

 Mac:

-Open up terminal
+1. Open up terminal
-Once terminal is up, go to your destination folder where the java file is located Then in terminal type ‘cd ’(without quotations) and drag and drop the file into the terminal and hit Enter.
+2. Once terminal is up, go to your destination folder where the java file is located
+3. Then in terminal type `cd`and drag and drop the file into the terminal and hit Enter.
-Then type:
+4. Then type:

-javac Maze.java
+	`javac Maze.java`

-and then
+5. and then:

-java Maze
+	`java Maze`

 The program should pop up as a window.